Renault and France at loggerheads as board clash looms

 Macron has warned Ghosn against making moves to loosen Renault’s control of Nissan or leadership of the alliance.

-“Any unravelling or weakening of the links between the two companies cannot be a solution,” he reiterated in a Sunday newspaper interview.
+“Any unraveling or weakening of the links between the two companies cannot be a solution,” he reiterated in a Sunday newspaper interview.
 Renault-Nissan declined to comment.

 France is boosting its corporate clout with a law granting long-term shareholders - including the state - double voting rights in any companies that do not opt out.